What’s Technology Addiction?

 People love technology as it provides them with direct access to the internet.
 Technology has been constantly developing surrounding the work of the internet.
 It is one of the most astonishing innovations ever created.
 It promotes better communication, sharing, and connectivity.

 The internet holds vast records of information that support abundant learning.
 It is also one of the biggest avenues for the growth of businesses and industries as it promotes collaboration and access to a global workforce.
-People, especially young adults, rely on the Internet for almost everything, and once they lose access to it, they begin having trouble doing anything.
+People, especially young adults, rely on the Internet for almost everything, and once they lose access to it, they begin having trouble managing their time and accomplishing daily tasks.
 It is as if the internet holds their lives as it makes them stressed and anxious about the disconnection.

 Screen Time With Technology